|

 But this isn’t so.

 There’s no denying the jet ran over an errant piece of metal that caused a tyre explosion and a resultant fire.
-But while Metal on runwaythe fire was visually spectacular — caught on camera, it trails behind the plane in a hellish rooster tail — experts say that aside from damaging the number 2 engine, it was very much survivable, and likely would have burned itself out in a matter of a few minutes.
+But while the fire was visually spectacular — caught on camera, it trails behind the plane in a hellish rooster tail — experts say that aside from damaging the number 2 engine, it was very much survivable, and likely would have burned itself out in a matter of a few minutes.
 Not only was it survivable, but it was probably avoidable as well, had it not been for a chain of errors and oversights that, to date, nobody wants to talk about — particularly not European investigators.

 The plane went down not because of any fire, directly, but because:-

-2. it was several tons overweight and beyond its aft centre of gravity limit;
+1. it was flying too slowly; 2. it was several tons overweight and beyond its aft centre of gravity limit; 3. two of its four engines were damaged or erroneously shut down; 4. it was over-fueled.

 It was flying too slowly because the pilot at the controls, Christian Marty, had pulled the jet into the air to avoid skidding sideways off the runway and colliding with another plane.
 Why it was skidding has been the subject of contention, but as we’ll see in a minute, many believe the skid was caused by an improperly repaired landing gear.